Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

   descriptor contains the schema and App visibility. `npm test` passes 20 tests, `npm run build` passes with the existing 16 lint warnings, `npm audit --omit=dev` is clean, and the pinned Node 20 Alpine Docker image builds successfully.
+- ChatGPT's MCP Apps resource fetch currently omits the MCP v2 `Mcp-Name` header required by the v2 SDK when it sends `resources/read`.
+The `/mcp` adapter derives that header only from the same request's `params.uri`, allowing the SDK to validate and serve the declared `ui://` resource.

 ## Shared IMAGE pipeline